braboj/tutorial-python/docs/07_functions.md

 # Python stores a variety of metadata about functions on the function object
 # itself.
 Attributes such as ``__name__``, ``__doc__`` and ``__code__`` can be
 # inspected at runtime to learn more about a function's definition.
 This
-# introspection ability is useful for debugging and for frameworks that
+# 33_introspection ability is useful for troubleshooting and for frameworks that
 # manipulate functions.

 def foo(a, b=10, c=20, *args, **kwargs):